 Getting answers to complex business problems, analyzing existing values to predict faster and better business decisions, creating cost effective requirements to bring in more customers, exploiting machine learning analytics to make self learning systems: some benefits that big data analytics brings to the table.
 If your data is meant to give you such quick answers that your traditional databases can work out in significant timelines, or worse, cannot come down to these answers at all, then it’s time you start browsing through the inevitable.Today's ability to remain agile in the market with these benefits give organizations with DevOps services in this competitive edge that they didn't have before.

 Right time for data transition and security concerns

 Data-driven transition must begin with your business goals and objectives.
-Once you understand your business objectives, you are ready to create a roadmap for leveraging new data sources to help you achieve them.
+Once you understand your business objectives, you are ready to create a roadmap for leveraging big data sources to help you achieve them.
 Jeff Hunter, vice president of the NA Insights & Data practice at Capgemini rightly says “By proper alignment of business and technology, firms can start to systematically go through business process and business models and start to ascertain whether a process contains qualitative elements that could be replaced by quantitative elements.”

 Also technology is not enough to transform your organization into a data-driven organization.
-Creating a culture that understands data, securing the data and how to use it is just as important.
+Creating a culture that understands big data, securing the data and how to use it is just as important.
 In 2011, Sony suffered a public relations nightmare in the form of a data breach in its PlayStation Network that exposed the personal information of 77 million users of its cloud-based systems.
 Among many other examples such as these, the challenge of detecting and preventing advanced persistent threats has bought the importance of security responsibilities in light.